Choosing The Right Mobile App Monetization Strategy

 - You have a strong marketing/PR presence

-- The app is better than similar, free options (more features, better UX, etc.)
+- The app is better than similar free alternatives (better UX, additional features, heightened functionality, etc.)

 - The value is commensurate with the price, and users are willing to pay for it

-- You want to tie revenue directly to number of downloads
+- You want to tie revenue directly to downloads

 The majority of apps on the market offer free downloads, with the ability to make in-app purchases.
-Simply, users are able to purchase items from within the app, whether physical or virtual in nature (for example, extra lives in a game or items on retail apps).
+Users can purchase items within the app, whether physical or virtual in nature (for example, extra lives in a game or items from a retail app).

 Works best when